toddledev/documentation/README.md

 Our documentation is organized into the following main sections:

 - `/docs/getting-started/`: Introduction and quick start guides
-- `/docs/features/`: Detailed explanations of Toddle's features
+- `/docs/features/`: Detailed explanations of toddle's features
-- `/docs/open-source/`: Information about Toddle's transition to open-source and developer guides
+- `/docs/open-source/`: Information about toddle's transition to open-source and developer guides

 For more detailed information about the documentation structure and how to contribute, please see our [Contributing Guide](CONTRIBUTING.md).